grrchrr/VisuStatR/README.md

 # install VisuStatR from git repo
 devtools::install_git("https://github.com/grrchrr/VisuStatR")
 ```
-More information on the individual functions and the required inputs can be found within the documentation at XXX.
+More information on the individual functions and the required inputs can be found within the documentation at https://grrchrr.github.io/VisuStatR/reference/index.html.